-Thanks to this cloud base calculator, you will be able to find what is the temperature of clouds at a day with given weather conditions.
-You will also be able to accurately assess the cloud altitude - minimum distance from the surface of the Earth at which clouds are likely to form.
+Thanks to this cloud base calculator, you will be able to answer "What is the temperature of clouds?" no matter the day or weather conditions.
+You will also be able to accurately assess the cloud altitude - that is, the minimum distance from the Earth's surface at which clouds are likely to form.

 How to use the cloud altitude calculator?

 The first thing you can estimate with this cloud base calculator is the altitude at which clouds form.
 For that, you will need two measurements: